Amin-MAG/My-Notes/MachineLearning.md

 ---
 title: MachineLearning
 draft: true
-tags: []
+tags: [ai-ml, data-science]
 ---
 # Machine Learning

 ## Introduction

-It is a subset of AI which is more statistical.
+It is a subset of [Artificial Intelligence](Artificial-Intelligence.md) that is more statistical.

-The process of machine learning consists of
+The process of machine learning consists of:

-- Aggregation of data
+- Aggregating data

 - Cleaning data

-- Select the training algorithm and create models
+- Selecting the training algorithm and creating models

 - Training and testing the model

-- Predict new cases
+- Predicting new cases

 ### Types of predictions